 1. Violation of principles of natural justice and mandatory procedure under the “Faceless Assessment Scheme” led to the setting aside of the assessment order, notice of demand, and show cause notice for imposition of penalty.

-2. The court emphasized the importance of issuing a prior show-cause notice and draft assessment order before issuing the final assessment order, as mandated under Section 144B(1)(xvi)(b) of the Income Tax Act, 1961.
+2. The court emphasized the importance of issuing a prior show-cause notice and draft assessment order before issuing the final assessment order, as mandated under Section 144B(1)(xvi)(b) (of Income Tax Act, 1961).

 3. The judgment highlights the significance of following prescribed procedures and principles of natural justice in assessment proceedings under the Income Tax Act, 1961.